Links to Resources at the Bottom of this Page

 If you grew up feral, but with the land.
 Again, this is part of your story.

-I’m thinking about those of you, who grew up in the city, being shuffled from home to daycare daily.
+I’m thinking about those of you, who grew up in the city, being shuttled from home to daycare daily.
 What were your weekends like?
 Did your parents connect with you?
 Did they find time to go on meaningful vacations or take you to church on Sunday morning?

 Spirituality encapsulates a few core themes, the first being connection.